 - Becoming Dean of Admissions after one year out of graduate school

-- Recruited to the University of Cincinnati College of Medicine serving for 10 years
+- Being recruited to the University of Cincinnati College of Medicine and serving for 10 years

 - Becoming the National Chair of Student Affairs

 - Being on the National Board of Medical Examiners

 - Becoming Dean of Students at the University of Chicago’s Pritzker School of Medicine for 14 years (also doing admissions)

 - Becoming Dean of Admissions at University of Colorado School of Medicine